-An increasing number of farmers and gardeners are turning to polyculture techniques as they discover how it can eliminate pests and diseases, improve the soil, not to mention increasing your yield and the number of things you can grow.
+An increasing number of farmers and gardeners are turning to polyculture techniques as they discover how it can eliminate pests and diseases, and improve the soil.
+In addition, it can increase your yield and the number of things you can grow.

 How Did Polyculture Start?

 Polyculture started during the dawn of agriculture and was the predominant farming method used by humans before large-scale industrial farming became popular.

 Until the advent of modern farming, and even now in many parts of the world, polyculture was and is the dominant farming method.
 A well-known example is the “three sisters” cultivated by Native Americans, consisting of squash, corn, and beans.